rohitmitt/Weather-Forecaster/README.md

 Can a statistical model effectively use historical weather data to accurately forecast weather conditions?
 This project aims to develop a predictive model using historical weather data to forecast temperature and precipitation.
 An accurate forecast allows a variety of industries to make informed decisions, mitigate risks, and optimize operations.

 ## Dataset Description:
-Our dataset is sourced from the Florida Climate Center at Florida State University and provides approximately 65 years of mean temperature (Fahrenheit) and precipitation (inches) data from Gainesville Regional Airport.
+Our dataset is sourced from the Florida Climate Center at Florida State University and provides approximately 65 years of mean temperature (Fahrenheit) and precipitation (inches) data from Gainesville Regional Airport [1].

 ## Evaluation Metric:
 We will partition the data into training (70%), validation (15%), and testing (15%) sets.
 We will use metrics like Mean Absolute Error (MAE), Root Mean Square Error (RMSE), and correlation coefficient to compare model predictions with historical observations across all metrics.
 This approach ensures a thorough evaluation of our model's accuracy and reliability in forecasting weather patterns.

+## Baseline Techniques:
-Baseline Techniques: Weather forecasting commonly uses statistical models to analyze time-series nature of weather data.
+Weather forecasting commonly uses statistical models to analyze time-series nature of weather data.
 Weather data exhibits seasonal trends.
 Seasonality is where trends repeat over a period of time within a given year; hence the four seasons summer, fall, winter, spring.
-Recent papers involving predicting rainfall, temperature or other weather patterns have used time series decomposition techniques to isolate trend-cycle, seasonal, and remainder components [1].
-A common method uses “Seasonal and Trend decomposition using LOESS” (STL) [2, 3].
-Traditional forecasting models like autoregressive integrated moving average (ARIMA) have proven successful for modeling weather patterns
+Recent papers involving predicting rainfall, temperature or other weather patterns have used time series decomposition techniques to isolate trend-cycle, seasonal, and remainder components [2].
+A common method uses “Seasonal and Trend decomposition using LOESS” (STL) [3, 4].
+Traditional forecasting models like autoregressive integrated moving average (ARIMA) have proven successful for modeling weather patterns [4,5].
-[3,4].
 More recently, machine learning approaches using neural networks are increasingly explored.
-RNNs [4], and even GNNs [6], offer the potential to model complex dependencies and noise in weather data.
+RNNs [6], and even GNNs [7], offer the potential to model complex dependencies and noise in weather data.

 ## Proposed Approach and Tools:
 ### Tools: